-Below are a range of frequently asked questions in reference to Future Wood Green Business Improvement District.
-If we have missed one, please do not hesitate to contact us.
+Below are a range of frequently asked questions which cover the Business Improvement District, our Steering Groups and general information.
+If for some reason we have not been able to answer your question here, please do not hesitate to contact us.

 In March 2018, All businesses within the defined Future Wood Green BID area had the opportunity to Vote for a BID.
 The Vote was successful with 81% of those who voted said yes.
 For further information about the voting and results, please click here.

 The BID officially started on the first July 2018.

 To see the structure of the Management for Future Wood Green, including the Governance Board, Steering Groups and Delivery Management, please click here

 To see the BID area map and the roads which are included within Wood Green, please click here

 BID Levy Bills are issued directly by a local authority rates department – not the BID.
 If you have questions about payment, or technical questions about the levy, then you can contact the business rates team at Haringey Council, who are collecting the levy on the BID’s behalf, directly on 020 8489 1700 or by emailing email@example.com